Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 Summary

-Army Civil Affairs Specialist (MOS 38B) help coordinate civilian aid, natural disaster assistance and create civil affairs documentation.
+Army Civil Affairs Specialists (MOS 38B) help to coordinate civilian aid and natural disaster assistance and create civil affairs documentation.

-These specialist are the representation for the civilian population in foreign areas.
+These specialists are the representation of the civilian population in foreign areas.

 This position requires a score of at least 107 on the General Technical portion of the ASVAB test as well as completing BCT and AIT.